Akhilesh17-Tech/Alarm-clock/README.md

    `When the alarm goes of just use JS alert function to alert in the browser Alarms list`

-- Display a list of
+- Display alarm list

-   `all the alarms set by user`
+   `all the alarms set by the user`

 - Delete alarm